Pilsley Primary School

 This DFE guidance states:

-Schools should use this funding for specific activities to support their pupils to catch up for lost teaching over the previous months, in line with the guidance on curriculum expectations for the next academic year.
+Schools should use this funding for specific activities to support their pupils to catch up for lost teaching over the previous years, in line with the guidance on curriculum expectations for the next academic year.

 Catch Up Premium for this school

-…pupils to catch up for lost teaching over the previous months, in line with the guidance on curriculum expectations for the next academic year.
+…pupils to catch up for lost teaching over the previous years, in line with the guidance on curriculum expectations for the next academic year.